Updated August 2024

 What are the tools included in a Security Operations Center?

-The SOC includes a set of tools in a diverse technology stack to help cybersecurity analysts continuously monitor security activities in the organization’s IT infrastructure.
-The members of the security team stationed in the Security Operations Center use these tools to identify, categorize, analyze incidents and events, and ultimately decide how to respond to these events.
+The SOC teams utilize a diverse set of tools within their technology stack to enable cybersecurity analysts to continuously monitor the organization's IT infrastructure.
+These tools allow the SOC team to effectively identify, categorize, and analyze security incidents and events, and ultimately decide how to respond to these events.

 Essential tools in the SOC technology stack are: